Sep 15, 2020

 Anatomy

-Microscopic Anatomy (Histology) requires the use of microscope to study tissues that form the various organs of the body.
+• Microscopic Anatomy (Histology) requires the use of a microscope to study tissues that form the various organs of the body.

 Physiology

-The word physiology derived from a Greek word for study of nature.
-It is the study of how the body and its part work or function.
-Hence, Anatomy and physiology are studied together to give students a full appreciation and understanding of human body.
+The word "physiology" is derived from the Greek term for the study of nature.
+It focuses on understanding how the body and its parts function.
+Anatomy and physiology are often studied together to provide a comprehensive understanding of the human body.

 Homeostasis

-Under normal conditions, homeostasis is maintained by adaptive mechanisms ranging from control center in the brain to chemical substances called hormones that are secreted by various organs directly into the blood streams.
-Some of the functions controlled by homeostasis mechanisms are blood pressure, body temperature, breathing and heart rate.
+Under normal conditions, homeostasis is maintained by adaptive mechanisms, including control centers in the brain and chemical substances like hormones, which are secreted by various organs into the bloodstream.
+Key functions regulated by homeostatic mechanisms include blood pressure, body temperature, breathing, and heart rate.

 No comments: